lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 (Default: `None`) Compresses an output json chat file using a specified compression, usually resulting in 40-90% size reductions.
 Valid values are: `None`, `Gzip`.
 More formats will be supported in the future.

 **-b / --beginning**
-Time in seconds to trim beginning.
-For example if I had a 10 second stream but only wanted the last 7 seconds of it I would use `-b 3` to skip the first 3 seconds.
+Time to trim beginning.
+See [Time durations](#time-durations) for a more detailed explanation.

 **-e / --ending**
-Time in seconds to trim ending.
-For example if I had a 10 second stream but only wanted the first 4 seconds of it I would use `-e 4` to end on the 4th second.
+Time to trim ending.
+See [Time durations](#time-durations) for a more detailed explanation.

 **-E / --embed-images**
 (Default: `false`) Embed first party emotes, badges, and cheermotes into the download file for offline rendering.
 Useful for archival purposes, file size will be larger.